TL;DR

 -map "[b]" -c:a pcm_s16le output.wav

-Sometimes when working on mixes I forget what has changed between versions.
+Sometimes I want to diff two audio files when working on mixes, because I forget what has changed between versions.
 I keep notes, but they can be subtle or hard to verify.

-The above FFmpeg command1 outputs the differences between two files.
+The above FFmpeg command2 outputs the differences between two files.
 It works on both WAV and AIF input files.
-I haven’t tried too many variations2, but it’s working for stereo 16-bit 44.1k and 48k files just fine.
+I haven’t tried too many variations3, but it’s working for stereo 16-bit 44.1k and 48k files just fine.

-Note the command outputs the differences in BOTH input files to the output.
-For example if something was nudged over by 1 beat, you’ll hear the original start and the new one start 1 beat later over each other.
-It’s still helpful in drawing attention to what has changed though.
+Note the command outputs the diff in BOTH input files to the output.
+So if something was nudged over by 1 beat, you’ll hear the original start and the new one start over each other.
+That is still helpful in drawing attention to what has changed.4

 References